 7 Information on Green Zone: COP27 - Green Zone

-Adham currently manages advocacy, communications, and dissemination of knowledge products and events, with a supporting evaluation and evidence generation.
-Previously, Adham consulted on administrative reform for the EBRD & SCZone, and worked the Egyptian National Competitiveness Council (ENCC).
-Adham holds an MA is Social & Political Thought from University of Sussex in and holds a BA in Political Sciences from the American University in Cairo.
-Advocates for ecological & circular economic policy and socioeconomic solidarity, inclusion and equality.
+At his role at Sawiris Foundation, Adham oversees advocacy, communications, and dissemination of knowledge products and events, transforming evaluations and scientific evidence into actionable policy as well as integral learning & innovation within the Foundation.
+Previously, Adham consulted on administrative reform for the EBRD & SCZone, and fulfilled an Advocacy & Comms role at the Egyptian National Competitiveness Council (ENCC).
+Awarded MA in Social & Political Thought from the University of Sussex, UK, and BA in Political Sciences from the American University in Cairo, with a specialty in political communication.
+Adham advocates for ecological & circular economic policy and socioeconomic solidarity, inclusion, and equality.